Mister Transmission: History

 Brillinger was a mechanic at a gas station who saw the need in 1963 for a market fixing transmissions.
 That is when the partnership began between the two founders; Etkin was an entrepreneur who funded the business while Brillinger worked the mechanics.
 When starting the business, the pair was looking to name the company and looked down the street to where a "Mister Donut" was operating.
 Etkin joking, said to name it "Mister Transmission".
 Mister Transmission started franchising in 1969 after the pair had opened and managed stores in four additional locations: Barrie, North Bay, Brampton, and Burlington.

 Services

-Transmission maintenance and service
+Transmission maintenance

 Mister Transmission performs multi-check inspections.
 These inspections include: checking the transmission fluid, a road test, a lift inspection checking: neutral switch, engine rpm, throttle linkage, modulators, transmission mounts, u-joints, fluid retention, and electronic controls, while also doing a pan inspection which checks the inside of the transmission.